aggnostos/seedex-docs/en/getting-started.md

    sdx start
    ```

 3. Add VPN clients for the router and a proxy protocol.
 For example, an AWG client, a WG client, and VLESS Reality on port 443.
-On a network that filters WG, such as Russia, only the AWG client works; the router picks the fastest live tunnel by itself:
+On a network that filters WG, such as in Russia, only the AWG client works; the router picks the fastest live tunnel by itself:

    ```sh
    sdx vpn add awg router